hashgraph/hedera-hardhat-example-project/README.md

 npm install dotenv
 ```

-5. Get your Hedera testnet account hex encoded private key from the [Hedera Developer Portal](https://portal.hedera.com/register) and update the `.env.example` `TESTNET_OPERATOR_PRIVATE_KEY`

-6. Rename `.env.example` to `.env`
+5. Rename `.env.example` to `.env`

-7. Run the test script from the root directory of the project.
-The default network is set to "testnet."
+6. Run the test script from the root directory of the project.
+The default network is set to "local."

 ```shell
 npx hardhat test